Tooth Decay: Unique Problems

 The problems I have now is that when you get composite resin fillings put in, the dentist needs to scratch the surface of the tooth to get the fillings to stick to your teeth.
 I know this as the dentist told me before they put them in.

-They also wear down over time and you will need to get them replaced when they do so.
-That means, more scratching of your teeth and I am not sure how much of my original tooth, or teeth (I needed 2 fillings) is left to keep scratching it.
-I have the fillings in my molars, so I try to chew a lot of my food with teeth other then my side molars and also try to cut it up well with a knife before I put it in my mouth.
+They also wear down over time and you will need to get them replaced when they wear out.
+That means, more scratching of your teeth and I am not sure how much of my original tooth, or teeth (I needed 2 fillings) is left to keep scratching.
+I have the fillings in my molars, so I try to chew a lot of my food with teeth other than my side molars and also try to cut it up well with a knife before I put it in my mouth.
 It is alright like this and will help prolong the life of my fillings.

 I didn’t know all this initially, and I needed to get new fillings within several years as I would chew all manner of hard food items, but now I am aware of this, I am more careful with what I put in my mouth and hopefully I can help you be a bit more careful too.

 The only solution is to change your diet, which requires a pretty major shift of the foods you eat.
-If that interests you, there is a link on my review page accessed on the floating menu on the right hand side of this page to buy the book Cure Tooth Decay.
+If you are interested, there is a link on my review page to buy the book Cure Tooth Decay.
 This book has an exhaustive description about tooth decay and things relating to it, including a diet that will prevent it.

 However, it you are like me, this diet is too much of a radical shift and I take a special type of fish oil instead of changing my diet.
-I still try to not eat a mountain of the food that is not helpful to decay, such as wheat, but I try to definitely reduce it.
+I still try to not eat a mountain of the food that is not helpful to decay, such as wheat.
 This fish oil is extremely good for you and contains the special fat soluble vitamins that I described earlier, that the Aborigines of Australia had in their diet.
-I take this fish oil regularly to reverse any decay that has formed behind my fillings, before it has a chance to eat holes in my teeth.
+I take this fish oil regularly to reverse any decay that has formed behind my fillings.
+I do this before it has a chance to eat holes in my teeth.
 You can reverse decay but how to regrow dentin, or the white bone your teeth are made from, has not been discovered yet.
-Therefore, I like to look at it like I am stopping decay in it’s tracks before it has a chance to do any lasting damage2.
+Therefore, I like to look at it like I am stopping decay in its tracks before it has a chance to do any lasting damage2.

-If this fish oil interests you and you either have a similar problem to me or are concerned about it happening to you, using the link below, you can read a review I have written about this fish oil.
+I have described how this fish oil benefits me, and if used in a comparable manner, will benefit you as well.
+If this fish oil interests you, I can help you.
+If you have either, a similar problem to me or are concerned about it happening to you, using the link below, you can read a review I have written.
 It is not cheap, but you can’t really put a price on good health.

 More information on this page